Gero0Nikolov/IBN-WordPress-Plugin/readme.txt

 <strong>Note:</strong>
 <br>
-This plugin will work with almost every standart WordPress theme which has in it's structure.<br>
+This plugin will work with almost every standart WordPress theme.<br>
 If your template has unique structure, the plugin will need a bit of tweeking in order to run properly.<br>
 The change that'll be required is at the /assets/scripts/public.js file.<br>
 You'll have to specify where on your website you would like to attach the Breaking News banner through those two lines:<br>